-This article explains the tax laws in Turkey, you have to know about taxation for a LLC which is the most common legal entity in Turkey.
+Do you want to incorporate in Turkey?
+This article explains the tax laws in Turkey for a LLC which is the most common legal entity in Turkey.

-The country imposes a tax on income made offshore distinctly than if it were earned inside the country.
-Theheadline standard rate for offshore tax, from our research, and these things do change, is 0%.
-Turkey may have exemptions to transfer in offshore income accrured abroad.
-Taxes are very reasonable in Turkey as the headline corp. tax rateis 20%.
-This ranks Turkey as 63rd overall in terms of corporate tax rate worldwide. . .
+Turkish companies are liable to tax on their worldwide income.
+The headline tax rate for offshore income, from our research, and these things do change, is 20%.
+Turkey may have certain exemptions to transfer income accrured abroad.
+Taxes are reasonable in Turkey as the headline corp. tax rate is 20%.
+This ranks Turkey as 70th overall in terms of corporate tax rate worldwide.

-The valued added tax rate in Turkey is 18.00%, that ranks Turkey as 63rd overall in terms of VAT taxation rate internationally.
-In terms of other taxation, an employer will contribute 2,050.00% to the equivalent of a social security fund and an employee will contribute 14.00%.
+The valued added tax rate is 18.00%, this ranks Turkey as 116th overall in terms of VAT taxation rate internationally.
+In terms of other taxation, an employer will contribute 22.50% to the equivalent of a social security fund and an employee will contribute 14.00%.
 The overall complexity of the tax system is medium.
 This is measured by average time to comply with a country's labor tax requirements is as it is 80hours.
 Contributing to this is the number of yearly labor tax payments, which is 1 in TR.

 There is no known tax on wealth in Turkey.
-There are inheritance taxes in Turkey placed on an estate.
-There are widely used R&D intitiatives that provide tax incentives in TR.
+There are inheritance, transfer and real estate property taxes in Turkey.
+There are widely used R&D initiatives that provide tax incentives in TR.

 The above is not tax or legal advice for your particular situation.
-We can to reference you to a lawyerin Turkey who can answer all your questions.
+We can refer you to a lawyer in Turkey who can answer all your questions.
 Click the free consultation button above.

 It takes approximately 49 hours to file and prepare documents for a Turkey Civil Law (Swiss).